 Pew’s Global Ocean Legacy team is pleased to have been invited by the New Caledonian government to collaborate, along with the French Marine Protected Areas Agency and other groups, on the territory’s visionary effort to create a large marine park in its waters.

-We are advocating for the full protection of an area of at least 200,000 square kilometers (77,220 square miles), in which fishing and other extractive activities would be prohibited.
+We are advocating for a very large area of New Caledonia’s waters to be highly protected, in which fishing and other extractive activities would be prohibited.

 Our WorkView All